TheSonders/VIN_9340/FPGA_DESIGN/Readme.md

 Modified versions of VIN and GEN to include them in a FPGA design.
 - Both the VIN and GEN Require a 14MHz input clock.
-  VEN uses it to scandoubler.
+  VIN uses it to scandoubler.
   GEN requires it to avoid latching or asyncronous design.
   The rest os signals are implemented.